PaulHBartley/Smartsheet_Attachments_Upload/README.md

 # Smartsheet_Attachments_Upload

-This is a Python script for automatically uploading .mp3 attachments to rows on [Smartsheet](https://smartsheet.com) via the Smartsheet RESTful API.
+This is a Python script for uploading .mp3 attachments to rows on [Smartsheet](https://smartsheet.com) via the Smartsheet RESTful API.

 # Python module dependencies